dslh/mi-trainer/MVP.md

 - End session button

 ### Agents
-- **Client Agent** - Responds in character based on scenario, reacts to MI quality
+- **Client Agent** - Responds in character based on scenario, reacts to MI quality.
+Can signal readiness to end conversation (natural conclusion or disengagement), surfaced as a prompt to the user who decides whether to continue or end.
 - **Technique Analyst** - Analyzes each user message, provides feedback on techniques used, MI-consistent/inconsistent behaviors, suggestions

 ### Session Persistence